willake/hades-dark-zagreus-mod/README.md

 ## Asking For Help For My Research

+If you are playing this mod for the first time, I would like to kindly ask for your assistance with my research by filling out a questionnaire.
+This mod is part of my master's thesis and the questionnaire is about your thought before&after encountering Dark Zagreus.
 This mod is part of my master's thesis research.
 Your participation in completing the questionnaire while playing the mod would be greatly appreciated and extremely helpful.
 For more information, please check the [questionnaire](https://survey.uu.nl/jfe/form/SV_06ycfpE2cBvUM4u).

 ## Requirements
 - [Hades](https://store.steampowered.com/app/1145360/Hades/) (V1.38290 or above)